-One of the most powerful techniques to collect data from the Web is web crawling, which involves finding all the URLs for one or more domains.
-Python has several popular Web crawling libraries and frameworks available- We will first introduce different Web crawling, strategies, and use cases, then see simple Web crawling with Python using libraries: requests, Beautiful Soup and Scrapy.
-Next, we’ll see why it’s better to use a Web crawling framework like Crawlbase (formerly ProxyCrawl).
+One of the most powerful web data collection techniques is web crawling, which involves finding all the URLs for one or more domains.
+Python has several popular web-crawling libraries and frameworks for web crawling.
+We will first introduce different web crawling techniques and use cases, then show you simple web crawling with Python using libraries: requests, Beautiful Soup, and Scrapy.
+Next, we’ll see why it’s better to use a web crawling framework like Crawlbase.

-Web crawlers collect data, including a website’s URL, meta tag information, Web page content, page links, and the destinations of those links.
-To prevent repeatedly downloading the same page, they maintain a note of previously downloaded URLs.
+Web crawlers collect data, including a website’s URL, meta tag information, web page content, page links, and the destinations of those links.
+They maintain a note of previously downloaded URLs to prevent repeatedly downloading the same page.
 It also checks for errors in HTML code and hyperlinks.

 Web crawling searches websites for information and retrieves documents to create a searchable index.
 The crawl begins on a website page and proceeds through the links towards other sites until all of them have been scanned.